kasir-barati/awesome-js-ts/docs/websockets.md

   - [GraphQL subscriptions](https://github.com/kasir-barati/graphql/blob/main/docs/subscription.md).
   - [Pusher](https://pusher.com/).
 - Might like to learn about some of [the challenges of building a realtime app](https://www.infoq.com/articles/challenges-realtime-chat-service-pusher/).
+- To see how you acn use `socket.io` see our `chat-backend` and `chat-frontend` app.
+  - BTW I used react context in the frontend app.
+There is a great article about it [here](https://kentcdodds.com/blog/how-to-use-react-context-effectively).
+I encourage you and my future self to read it.